tls-attacker/TLS-Anvil/TLS-Test-Framework/src/main/java/de/rub/nds/tlstest/framework/parameterExtensions/configurationOptionsExtension/README.md

 The coverage data is stored within the docker volume named `coverage`.
 If you are interested in the coverage data, you want to extract the data from this volume.
 To create an overview of the coverage data and to obtain the merged coverage report, the python program `TLS-Test-Framework/TestFramework/tools/coverageMerger.py` is used.
 This program creates the file `coverage_overview.csv` containing the collected coverage data.

 For deeper analysis, you may want to collect the information of all individual `.csv` files in one single file.
 This can be achieved by calling the `TLS-Test-Framework/TestFramework/tools/collectResults.py` python program.
 It collects the three `.csv` files in one well-formatted excel document.

-## Known Issues and TODOs

-- It seems that the following cipher suite `TLS_ECDHE_ECDSA_WITH_ARIA_256_GCM_SHA384` does not work in the current version.
-Perhabs, a TLS-Attacker bug.
-- It seems that the FFDHE named groups do not work in the current version for client tests.
-Perhabs, a TLS-Attacker bug.
-- The exclusion of unfeatured test methods is based on a single 'maximal site report'.
-It contains the features supported by the build created with all 'enable' options and no 'disable' options.
-A more elegant solution is to use the site reports of all builds to to find the tests to exclude.
-However, to gracefully implement this approach, a new architecture is required to properly combine the needs for non-CO and CO exclusions.
-Otherwise, every exclusion would need something like: `if(<CO extension enabled>){for(<All Site Reports>){...}}`.
-This approach would be messy and against the spirit of an extension system.
-- The cli command to start the extension should not require dummy values for host and port.
-However, we need a pretty invasive intervention in command handling to achieve this.
-For simplicity, it was left out.